I created this DIY for a design*sponge guest post. Welcome, design*sponge readers!

 Like it?
 Share it!

-The nicest way to say you like it is to pin it on pinterest, post a comment, follow Merriment Design on Facebook, twitter, pinterest, Google+ or sign up for monthly emails.
+The nicest way to say you like it is to pin it on pinterest, post a comment, follow Merriment Design on Facebook, twitter, pinterest, Google+, instagram or sign up for monthly emails.
 Enjoy! 🙂

-COPYRIGHT NOTE: You’re more than welcome to use free pattern and how to step-by-step tutorial for your own personal use.
-Contact me for any commercial use – this includes etsy sellers.
+Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
+Contact me for commercial use and etsy sales.